bryanchriswhite/BillLookup-Tests/README.md

 **TODO**
 * Add viewables management to the administrative interface
+* Viewables will be related to the weights table to allow for preferential ordering in the table head
-* Prevent the deletion/creation of new viewablesi
+* Prevent the deletion/creation of new viewables
 	The available viewables are finite and will populate a listbox instead of being typed!!
-* More meaningful `visibility` attribute (in progress)
 * Distinguish between viewable permissions and preferences
 * Allow users to set viewable preferences (based on user account or session if user is not logged in)
 * Allow sorting based on viewables (in the results table)